madalinignisca/madalinignisca.github.io/about.md

 If you have the idea and finances for the next cool thing, I can bring the technical brain for it, including additional people required for.

-This website was generated using <a href="http://jekyllrb.com" title="Jekyll, static website generator">Jekyll</a>.
+This website was generated using <a href="https://jekyllrb.com" title="Jekyll, static website generator">Jekyll</a>.

+Editing done using <a href="https://www.vim.org" title="Vim, the best text editor in the world!">Vim</a>.